RobertARandolph/AdmiralBumbleBee.com/_posts/2019-06-01-Daw-V-Daw-Automation-Part-3.md

 This is **VERY AUDIBLE** on any sort of automation fade.
 Please, go try it.
 Don't trust me.

+**EDIT** - This is not a new thing apparently.
+I made a minor mistake here!
+This is the expected behaviour of Studio One.
+It's still ridiculous behaviour, for the reasons outlined in this article, but it's not a new bug.
+My mistake calling it a new bug!

 ### Clean

 {::nomarkdown}